yhlleo/TriangleGAN/datasets/README.md

  - **Additional**:

- In NTU Dataset,  it can make the model confused that what is the real direction of hand gesture, as shown in the following table.
-We ask the users to provide some more information to confirm that.
+ In NTU Dataset,  it can make the model confusing that what the real direction of hand gesture is, as shown in the following table.
+We ask the users to provide some more simple information to confirm that.

 |Image|Triangle|Modified Triangle|
 |:----:|:----:|:----:|